r-forge/tradesys/pkg/readme.txt

 Todo

 - fix problem with calling extractors inside tsts...
 DONE.
-- St and Equity right-side cbinding.
+- left-bind St and Equity in tsts...
+DONE.
 - fix trades.
 - incorporate equity.simple into equity.
 - rename order.by to index?